 An API without proper authentication can risk the organization’s databases, showing that the API’s design is an utter failure.
 Even if TLS was implemented, it can cause problems.
 If the attacker has the valid mobile number, he can obtain sensitive data such as device details and other personal data.
 Strong authentication and authorization mechanisms like OAuth/OpenID connect should be implemented.
 Authenticate both end user and application, if possible.

 As said before, an API should have proper authentication and authorization mechanism.
 But sometimes, the API key is sent as a part of URI (Uniform Resource identifier) which can lead to the key being compromised, as it appears as plain text in browser.
 API key sent via GET method can be stored in the browser history or in the system logs as cache, which leads to other user to access it.
 It is recommended to use HTTP POST method.

 5. Replay attacks

-API’s that are kept open to public face the challenge of sorting out whether the incoming requests are legitimate or not.
-When a web service is exposed over an HTTP request, it can be vulnerable to many attacks.
+API’s that are kept open to public, face the challenge of sorting out whether the incoming requests are legitimate or not.
+When a web service is exposed over a HTTP request, it can be vulnerable to many attacks.
 One such among those is the replay attack where an attacker gets hold of the web service request along with the valid input parameters and performs repeated hits, either manually or in an automated fashion.
-Some impacts of this attack is that is consumes the server’s memory which gradually affects the servers performance.
+Some impacts of this attack is that it consumes the server’s memory which gradually affects the server’s performance.
 The attack can inject some malicious codes in the input parameter and might get some confidential data in the response.

-1. A Nounce token should be used to avoid the reply attacks.
-A Nounce token is a combination of unique GUID and a timestamp.
-The Nounce token works on the principle of one token valid for one request.
+1. A Nonce token should be used to avoid the replay attacks.
+A Nonce token is a combination of unique GUID and a timestamp.
+The Nonce token works on the principle of one token valid for one request.
 The GUID (Globally Unique Identifier) is a 128-bit integer number used to identify resources by the developers.
 With help of GUID value and timestamp, the request will be always unique.

 2. Enable 2FA and 0Auth.